elgerpus/DeCP/README.md

 This version of DeCP does not have a built-in interface.
 We recomend using this as a back-end for the web-based inteface called DeCP-Live available [here](https://github.com/elgerpus/DeCP-Live/) or to download the the ready-to-go virtual machine with both DeCP and DeCP-Live pre-installed, available [here](https://link.to.vm).

-* VM info
+* VM info:
-Login info for VM is; username: decp and password: decplive The VM is configured to nat ports to the host and thus you can access the DeCP-Live web-interface by opening your favorite browser and navigate to http://localhost:9080
+ * Login info for VM is; username: decp and password: decplive
+ * The VM is configured to nat ports to the host and thus you can access the DeCP-Live web-interface by opening your favorite browser and navigate to http://localhost:9080
-To use the search engine you will however need to log in and start it manually (see ~/README file in VM).
+ * To use the search engine you will however need to log in and start it manually (see ~/README file in VM).

 ## Syntax